tophertimzen/tophertimzen.github.io/_markdowns/curriculumVitae.md

 ##### Red Team Reporting and Remediation Panel (Panel Moderator) - Red Team Summit

 <p class="tab">There are few discussions within Red Teams across the industry that come up time and time again; how to conduct reporting, obtain engagement buy-in, and the handling of findings.
 This panel serves to showcase how 5 different organizations, ranging from newly formed to mature, handle these program related areas.</p>

+##### BSidesPDX CFP Review Board

+Member of the review board for the annual BSidesPDX conference.

 ### 2023